Phạm Tuân: Early life and military career

 Tuân said that because the B-52 was equipped with a large number of infrared decoys, he had to get close to the target (within 2-3 kilometers) in order to ensure the bomber's destruction, though the minimum safe range for launching missiles is at least 8 kilometers.
 Numerous air-to-air combat victory claims by the MiG pilots of the VPAF against U.S. combat aircraft have been counter-claimed as losses to surface-to-air missiles or anti-aircraft artillery, as it's considered "less embarrassing" than losing to an enemy pilot.

 In 1973, Tuân was granted the title of Hero of the People's Armed Forces in Vietnam.
 In 1980, Tuân was awarded the "Vietnam Labor Hero" distinction.
 In 1989, Tuân was given the position of "Deputy Commander for Political Affairs" within the Vietnam People's Air Force.
 He was promoted to the rank of Lieutenant General in 1999.
-During the year 2000, Tuan was the position of "Director of the General Department of Defense Industry".
-He eventually retired from government positions at the end of 2007.
+In 2000, Tuan was Director of the Vietnam Defence Industry.
+He eventually retired at the end of 2007.

 Tuân received numerous distinctions for his service, including the Order of Ho Chi Minh.
 He also was awarded the Order of Lenin and the rare honor of being one of the few foreigners to receive the title Hero of the Soviet Union.